AEXFoundation/morph/README.md

 # Morph

-A console-based image processing engine that uses nodes to apply and combine filters, enabling complex image transformations directly from the command line.
+**A console-based image processing engine for developers**

+Morph uses a node-based architecture to apply and combine filters, enabling complex image transformations directly from the command line.

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](LICENSE)
 [![Status](https://img.shields.io/badge/Status-In%20Development-orange)](https://github.com/yourusername/morph)

 </div>

+---

+## Overview

+Morph is designed as a foundation for building powerful image processing workflows.
+Whether you're automating batch operations, building graphics applications, or integrating image manipulation into your development pipeline, Morph provides the tools you need.

 ## Features

-**Python Library**
-Use Morph directly in your Python scripts and notebooks, to intergrate seamlessly any application or development environment

-**Extensible**
+### Multi-Language Support
+Morph integrates seamlessly across multiple environments with native support for Python, C++, and C. Use it directly in scripts, embed it in applications, or integrate it into your existing UI frameworks.

+### Extensible Architecture
-Designed to support a vast collection of composable image filters
+Built from the ground up to support a comprehensive library of composable image filters.
+The modular design allows filters to be chained and combined to create sophisticated processing pipelines.

+### Universal Integration
+Works with any application or development environment through its command-line interface, making it ideal for automation, scripting, and cross-platform workflows.

-## Status
+## Development Status

-Morph is currently in development.
-Check back soon for updates.
+Morph is currently in active development.
+Star this repository to stay updated on releases and feature announcements.

 ## Contributing

-Interested in contributing?
-Watch this repository for updates on how you can get involved.
+We welcome contributions from the community.
+Watch this repository for upcoming contribution guidelines and development roadmap.

 ## License

-MIT License - see [LICENSE](LICENSE) for details
+This project is licensed under the MIT License.
+See [LICENSE](LICENSE) for full details.

 ---

 <div align="center">

-Built for developers who need powerful, scriptable image processing in their workflow.
+**Built for developers who demand powerful, scriptable image processing.**

 </div>